neektza/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

     either for a cache behavior or for the default cache behavior.

   * `trusted_signers` (Optional) - The AWS accounts, if any, that you want to allow to create signed URLs for private content.
+Specify `[self]` to set the account that created the distribution as a trusted signer.

   * `viewer_protocol_policy` (Required) - Use this element to specify the protocol that users can use to access the files in the origin specified by